jasonaaronwilson/omni-c/README.md

 tests.
 (And again, many of these dynamic languages still employ inheritance.)

+# Possible Features

+While most of this document is a bit more thought out (even if I roll back those decisions to be more compatible with the C/C++ lineage (after all, many will simply prefer Go if you want a better C and aren't keen on C++, Java, C#, etc. for various reasons), this is a little more freeform:

+1. there should eventually be some form of reflection on types (but not values themselves)
+1. can we extend enumerations / aka define pieces in multiple places?

+1. and if that's a good idea, would it make sense to treat structs the same way, functions the same way (we kind of do sort of, it's a bit like apples and oranges for example advise in Lisp might be something that could be done statically...)
+1. line numbers for things like log_info

 [^1] Go, C# and the CLR, Java and the JVM, and other languages have shown that GC doesn't have to be problematic though garbage collection is still a difficult problem.
 Swift and Rust have other mechanisms